mousseng/xitools/addons/minimap-helper/README.md

 # minimap-helper
-are you tired of having to type out the zoom value every time you change zones? me too, so using this just splat a value for you.
+are you tired of having to type out the zoom value every time you change zones? me too, so using this just splats a value for you.

 ## usage
-load it and forget it. i was having trouble with getting the settings to save, so i just have it default to vaguely-appropriate values with no configuration. you can change those if you'd like by tweaking the `minimap-zones.lua` values.
+zones will default to a scale of `0.5`, if this offends you just change it in the code.

+`/mmh <scale>` will save a zoom scale to your character config and auto-apply it the next time it sees you in that zone